IsaacSchemm/Crowmask/README.md

 If `ReturnMarkdown` is set to `true` in Program.cs, Crowmask will return Markdown renditions of these pages to user agents that do not request a more specific content type.
+(You can see this using something like `curl`.)

-If `UpstreamRedirect` is set to `true` in Program.cs, Crowmask will redirect web browsers from the actor and post URLs to the equivalent Weasyl pages.
+If `UpstreamRedirect` is set to `true` in Program.cs, Crowmask will redirect web browsers from the actor and post URLs to the equivalent Weasyl pages, instead of returning HTML.

 Crowmask implements ActivityPub, HTML, and Markdown responses through content negotiation.
 The RSS and Atom feeds are implemented on the endpoint for page 1